L00186111/GitHub_Lab-2_Project/README.md

 ### Method
 ![CICDpipeline-1](https://github.com/user-attachments/assets/de2c7c67-ad22-4935-8bfa-607819c18520)

+###Result
+Some work shown as screen shot in word project file.

 ### Conclusions
+Finally, GitHub action is excellent where we have automated and tested workflow in cloud server.
+It spans the complete life cycle, from code testing through cloud deployment and validation.

+Filling in the Blanks Between Products GitHub Actions and Testing Cloud Servers & More While complex workflows usually involve several different tools, and tend to be spread out across any number of different cloud services.
+That leads to faster development cycles and better code quality with release code almost error free, it is an indispensable tool in modern DevOps.

+* More work in word file.

 ### References
 Kim, K., Humble, J., Debois, P., Willis, J. & Forsgren, N., 2021.
 The DevOps Handbook, 2nd ed.
 IT Revolution.